 Employee engagement is an approach an organization takes to create an environment and culture that results in happy, dedicated, and motivated employees.

-How well your employees work towards the company’s vision, how much they look forward to work every day, and how satisfied they are with their manager – are clear indicators of engaged employees.
+How well your employees work towards the ’s vision, how much they look forward to work every day, and how satisfied they are with their manager – are clear indicators of engaged employees.

 Retaining employees is the primary focus for enterprises today, and creating more engaged employees is the way to do it.

 The Cost of Disengaged Employees: A Statistical Outlook

 According to recent findings, the cost of disengaged employees is significant.